Skip to main content

 Organisation

-The project is led by RISE together with the Board of Agricultural Education – Västra Götaland Region and the University of Borås, in collaboration with the School Meals Academy, the initative Climate 2030, Switch Food Hub Sweden, and the Food Accelerator.
+The project is led by RISE together with the Board of Agricultural Education – Västra Götaland Region and the University of Borås, in collaboration with the School Meals Academy, the initiative Climate 2030, Switch Food Hub Sweden, and the Food Accelerator.

 Summary